-Travel by December 31, 2014 and the price displayed includes a 9% discount off the local box office rate.
+Travel by December 31, 2014 and the price displayed includes a 9% discount off the local admission price.
 Book with us and save!

 - The Florida Aquarium is located in downtown Tampa